deepmedic/deepmedic/documentation/README.md

 #### 1.2.
 Installation

-After cloning the project, **all the above required libraries can be installed by** running the following command on the root directory:
+The software can be found at `https://github.com/Kamnitsask/deepmedic/`.
+After cloning the project, all the dependencies can be installed by running the following command in the root directory:

 ```python
 python setup.py install